-Britain’s Sky Sports News returning to US television
+Britain’s Sky Sports News returning to US TV on NBCSN

 NBCSN could broadcast SSN more regularly.

-“I think that’s always a possibility,” Floor said.
+“I think that’s always a possibility,” Flood said.
 “They do an amazing job and they touch a lot of the sports that people in this country care about.
 So we’re going to look at everything and work as one.
 We’ve had a number of back-and-forth trips and had conversations about how we can work together, how we can be smart about how we do things.”

 NBCSN has used Sky’s postgame coverage of Premier League matches at time this season but has not used Sky’s in-game commentary teams, sticking either with the NBC crew headed by Arlo White or the international feed from Premier League Productions.